-You will be offered the chance to meet with your child's class teacher at the start of October to find out how well your child has settled into school.
+You will be offered the chance to meet with your child's class teachers during the Autumn Term to find out how well your child has settled in.
 More details will be provided shortly.

 And Finally...

 We look forward to working with you and your child throughout the school year.